What’s New in v1.14: Data Engineering Path & Performance Improvements!

-- Added a reset button to command line missions that will help you restore the step to the correct state if you get stuck.
+- Added a reset button to command line lessons that will help you restore the step to the correct state if you get stuck.

 - We now display a more informative message when your payment is declined due to the wrong zip/postal code.

-- Rewrote our Python Basics mission to be clearer.
+- Rewrote our Python Basics lesson to be clearer.

 - Made our first course — Python Programming: Beginner — entirely free, and added two guided projects.